Patterns from Static: Philosophy and the Question Concerning Statistics

 I began writing this book in 2018.
 At that time, data science was a relatively new field and data science degree programs were just beginning to emerge.
 Pioneering data science programs at University of California Berkeley and New York University emerged in the 2010s; the BA in Statistics and Data Science at the University of Colorado Boulder (CU Boulder)—my home institution at the time of this writing—launched in 2018, with the launch of the MS in Data Science in fall 2021.

-At CU Boulder, like most universities, statistics—alongside computing and domain knowledge—is one of three foundational pillars of data science programs.
+At most universities, statistics—alongside computing and domain knowledge—is one of three foundational pillars of data science programs.
 Thus, the explosion of data science meant an explosion in the engagement with, and application of, statistical methods.
 But use of statistics does not equate to correct use of statistics.
 The rise of data science correlated with a rise of various misinterpretations and misuses of statistics.
 One goal of this book is to encourage students to engage with statistical concepts and reasoning on a philosophical level, to distinguish between correct and incorrect uses of statistics.
-Another goal is more ambitious: to encourage those who are not students of statistics to see the discipline, not as a branch of math or technical field, but as conceptually rich and inherently interesting.
+Another goal is more ambitious: to encourage those who are not students of statistics to see the discipline, not as a branch of math or a technical field, but as conceptually rich and inherently interesting.
 Thus, this book may also be of interest to anyone curious about philosophy or science.

 In my experience, this conceptual approach is novel.
 Statistics courses often present statistics as a sub-discipline of math and teach statistical methods as “recipes” for producing inferences.
 It is much less common that statistics courses engage in the philosophical, conceptual, and inferential underpinnings clearly threaded through the discipline.
 I believe it is this kind of engagement that makes one a stronger statistical thinker, and user of statistics.